-Advising appointments may be cancelled by informing the departmental staff.
+Students can cancel advising appointments contacting their advisor directly.
 For quick, uncomplicated questions, or for relaying information to your advisor, students may use e-mail or voice mail.
 Students who need to speak personally with their advisors, and who find scheduled advising times impossible to make, may arrange with their advisors for appointments outside of those hours.